 How To Get a Drivers' License in Ohio?

 Do you know that discovering independence and freedom to use public roads is the best feeling ever in Ohio?
-Though the process of obtaining a driving license in Ohio is a bit stringent, that shouldn’t deter you from getting behind the wheels.
+Though the process of obtaining a driving license in Ohio is somewhat stringent, it shouldn’t deter you from getting behind the wheel.

-It takes a lot of control, knowledge, and confidence on the road to get in a driver’s seat in Ohio.
+It takes a lot of control, knowledge, and confidence on the road to get into the driver’s seat in Ohio.
 The good news is that everyone looking to acquire a license is a few steps away!

-The time is here to begin the process; however, you must be over 15 years old.
+The time has come to begin the process, provided you are over 15 years old.

-You start off by taking and passing the Ohio written knowledge exam, including a vision screening to ensure that you can clearly see the road while driving.
-It’s a great way to reduce any road accidents that come as a result of poor eyesight.
+You start by taking and passing the Ohio written knowledge exam, including a vision screening to ensure that you can clearly see the road while driving.
+It’s a great way to reduce road accidents caused by poor eyesight.

 Within 60 days after passing the exams, you get a learner’s permit, and now you get to prepare for the driving test.
-However, for people under 16 years old, you can only drive while under supervision by either a certified instructor, guardian, or a parent.
+However, for individuals under 16 years old, driving is only permitted under supervision by a certified instructor, guardian, or parent.

 To acquire a driver’s license in Ohio, a temporary learner’s permit is a must-have.
 It’s also named as Temporary Instruction Permit Identification Card (TIPIC), and to be eligible for one, you must: